statsnail/processhall/README.md

 # processhall

-GUI for managing labels and scales in process hall of Statsnail AS
+Tkinter GUI for managing labels and scales in process hall of Statsnail AS.

-Software package depends on
+Program depends on extra homemade modules:

-py-scale
+scale

-py-labelwriter
+labelwriter